 If you are planning to complete a degree or certificate, the total cost of completion will depend on how many courses are required.

 There are a variety of ways to pay for courses, including through our payment plan or an employer’s tuition reimbursement program.
 Our Student Financial Services team is here to help you through the process.

 Whether you plan to enroll for your first course toward a certificate or degree or an individual course, you simply register — no application required.
 The best part?
 You’ll benefit immediately.
 Our courses are designed so you’ll be able to take what you learn in class today and apply it to your work tomorrow.

 While all our courses are open enrollment, there are several important requirements that you should be aware of before you begin the registration process.

 If English is your second language, you’ll need to prove English proficiency before registering for a course.
 We have multiple proficiency options.

-You’ll need to meet vaccination guidelines to take courses on campus.
+If the course you’re taking is on campus, you’ll need to meet vaccination guidelines.
 This requirement doesn’t apply to online courses.

 If you need support as you consider and choose a program, and you’ve never taken a course with us before, an enrollment coach will work with you one-on-one.
 Your coach can help you find a program that fits your goals and life, select courses, and finalize enrollment.

 The Division of Continuing Education (DCE) at Harvard University is dedicated to bringing rigorous academics and innovative teaching capabilities to those seeking to improve their lives through education.
 We make Harvard education accessible to lifelong learners from high school to retirement.